nwisbeta/NHSWales-fhir-profiles/Guidance/FHIR-NamingConventions-(CodeSystem,ConceptMap,ValueSet).md

-# NHS Wales Naming Conventions for FHIR CodeSystem, ValueSet and ConceptMap Resources
+# Naming Conventions for CodeSystem, ValueSet and ConceptMap Resources
 ## Naming segments
 The naming conventions defined here are based on the following naming segments: